Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 *	**Step 2: Create HPI File**

 	Create an HPI file to install in Jenkins.
 The HPI file is stored at `\Hygieia\hygieia-jenkins-plugin\target\hygieia-publisher.hpi`.
-Execute the following command to build the Hygieia-Jenkins Plugin:
+To build the Hygieia-Jenkins Plugin, execute the following command:

 	```bash
 	mvn clean package